trilitech/tezos-developer-docs/docs/using/staking.md

 ## Staking as a Tezos user

-The process of user staking has these main steps:
+The process of staking has these main steps for a user:

 1. The user selects a baker as a delegate for their account.
 As described in [Delegating to a baker](/architecture/bakers#delegating-to-a-baker), delegating tez to a baker puts that tez toward the baker's voting and baking power.